Mission Statement for Findley's Driving School of Nuneaton

 Code of practice

-Standards in professional life are a necessity and I am happy to be a signatory to the Driving Instructors Voluntary Code of Conduct.
+Standards in professional life are a necessity and I am happy to be a signatory to the Driving Instructors Voluntary Code of Practice.
 I have developed a Terms and Conditions section within this website to detail for you not only what is expected from you but the standard that you may expect from me.

 It should not be sufficient for a driving instructor to merely complete the qualification process and seek work.
 I have always considered myself to be refining my skills.
 I have created a Continuous Professional Development page.

 Every instructor is an individual, there is no doubt about that, just as every driver on the road behaves in their own way.
 Through experience I am continually refining my explanations and techniques to reflect the prevelant road conditions.
 This certainly comes in handy when you consider the continuous changes that are taking place within the day to day driving experience.
 Ask anyone who has held a full driving licence for a few years and I am certain they will agree that driving has, and continues, to change.
 Not always for the better.
 My instruction has evolved to reflect those changes.

 I do my best to ensure that every aspect of your customer experience is a positive one.
 The workforce of Findley's Driving School comprises me.
 That's it!
 I am willingly assisted by family members who will take messages if you choose to ring the home number, but apart from that, I am it.